nathancarter/weblurch/doc/plan.md

 ## Editing

+ * Add an inverse to the address member function, index, which takes an address and yields the descendant with that address in the node on which it was called.
- * Create a member function of the `LurchEditor` class that computes the address of any given DOM Node within the instance's main HTML element.
+ * Create member functions of the `LurchEditor` class that compute addresses/indices relative to the instance's main HTML element.
+Add small unit tests of these, because they will have been thoroughly tested elsewhere and these should therefore just be spot checks.
  * Create each of the functions in the editing API for the `LurchEditor` class.
 These need not yet fire events.
    Normally one would place this API inside the nodes of the tree